Beyond the Schema: A Practical Guide to Querying and Interacting with SQLite, MySQL, & PostgreSQL¶

 - The

-table in the provided schema), SQLite might reuse IDs from deleted rows.
-For a true reset, thesqlite_sequence
+sqlite/queries.sqlfile simply usesDELETE FROM students;.
+IfAUTOINCREMENTwas not explicitly used (as in thestudentstable in the provided schema), SQLite might reuse IDs from deleted rows.
+For a true reset, thesqlite_sequencetable would need to be managed ifAUTOINCREMENTwas present.

 - If